cognitivesleep/cognitivesleep.github.io/README.md

 # Cognitive Sleep

-Enhance your problem solving skills through sound and music while asleep.
+Time to enhance your problem solving skills through sound and music... while asleep.
 Ready?

-Our **purpose** behind “Cognitive Sleep” is to self-experiment and promote one’s own cognitive therapy, by using the possibilities which sleep, sound and music have installed for us, and as such promote a state of well-being, increasing our problem-solving abilities and having an overall positive effect on our quality of life.
+Our **purpose** behind “Cognitive Sleep” is to promote self-experiment through one’s own cognitive therapy, allowing the possibilities which sleep, sound and music have installed for us and as such promote:
+. a state of well-being,
+. an increase in problem-solving abilities and
+. an overall positive effect on our quality of life.

 **So... how does it work?**

-_Choose a playlist that feels adequate for the moment you find yourself in:_
+_To start off, choose a playlist that feels adequate for the moment you find yourself in:_

 ### Playlists: